 All eating disorders have the potential to spiral into a life-threatening condition.
 Very low food consumption and excessive purging cause nutritional deficiencies and amenorrhea (loss of menstrual bleeding).
 There are minor discomforts and inconveniences like constipation and abdominal pain, but also quite serious concerns like irregular heart rhythms and fluctuations in blood pressure.

 Routine purging by vomiting causes damage to teeth and creates risk of significant acid reflux.
 Excessive purging more concernedly frequently leads to severe dehydration and loss of electrolytes, causing heart arrhythmias and sometimes even heart failure.

 While some people require inpatient treatment initially to ensure receiving the food and nutrients needed for normal muscle, nerve, and heart functioning, beyond the initial crisis of restoring physical health, psychotherapy is the primary treatment for eating disorders.

 The emotional, psychological, and behavioral concerns underlying an eating disorder are incredibly complex.
 An inpatient stay can get your physical health back on track, but the only way to overcome an eating disorder and protect your well-being for the long run is with psychotherapy.
 During psychotherapy, you learn to identify, understand, and change the factors that contributed to your eating disorder.

 You don’t need to face an eating disorder alone.
-Email or call Full Living: A Psychotherapy Practice or schedule your free initial appointment online.
+Email or call Full Living: A Psychotherapy Practice.